gregcodethem/chatbot_language_key/readme.md

 Chatbot Integration with WordPress using AWS Lex and Selenium Testing Introduction

 This repository (plans to host) a chatbot integrated into a WordPress website, powered by AWS Lex for Natural Language Processing (NLP) capabilities.

+Below is a project outline, that is yet to be implemented.

 The project also includes end-to-end testing using Selenium WebDriver in Python.
 Features

     🤖 Chatbot with a range of conversational abilities.